1871fotc/1871fotc.github.io/docs/visit.md

 - **Canon Garland Place** named after **[Canon David John Garland][Garland]**.
 The flagpole is the departure point for our **[guided tours](guided-tours.md)**.
 - a **Museum** operated by the Friends of Toowong Cemetery.
 - the **[Office](https://www.brisbane.qld.gov.au/libraries-venues-and-facilities/cemeteries/cemetery-locations-and-services/toowong-cemetery#location)**, where Brisbane City Council staff can help locate graves and answer your questions.
-- **Toilets** – the only ones available in the cemetery and are not wheel-chair accessible.
+- **Toilets** – the only ones available in the cemetery are not wheel-chair accessible.

 <!--  LAVATORY BUILDING - https://trove.nla.gov.au/newspaper/article/178409657?searchTerm=%22Brisbane%20general%20cemetery%22%20trustee -->